Return to flip book view

 Page 8

 PAGE 89Obesity and obesity-related conditions cost the American healthcare system approximately $173 billion a year with employers bearing asignificant portion of the cost.
 In addition to the egregious costs ofGLP-1 drugs, the indirect costs associated with obesity should be evenmore concerning to employers.
 While hard to quantify, indirect coststo employers include value of lost work, insurance costs, and wages.
 The value of lost work can be in the form of lost wages, loweredproductivity/presenteeism, and absenteeism.
 For employers, making the decision to cover GLP-1 weight lossdrugs has to be evaluated based on financial implications; especiallywith a price tag of $1000 a month per individual.
 FinancialTO COVER:SECTION 3: FINANCIALOverhead costs for the organization also increase as individuals suffering from obesity oftenrequire higher life insurance premiums and workers’ compensation payouts.
-According to OneDigital's internal modeling and book of business, the addition of GLP-1 drugcoverage utilized specifically for weight loss adds approximately 7.0% in annual medical claimspend, with a range of 5% to 10%.
-This calculation excludes potential savings from offsettingmedical services such as bariatric surgery.
-Covering other medical interventions for weightloss, such as bariatric surgery, raises claims costs by 6% on the low end and 15% on the highend; theoretically, making GLP-1 coverage a more cost-effective option.Obesity andobesity-relatedconditions costthe Americanhealth care systemapproximately 9
+According to an employer survey by the International Foundation of Employee Benefit Plans, the addition of GLP-1 drug coverage utilized specifically for weight loss adds approximately9.0% in annual medical claim spend, ranging from 5% to 10%.
+This calculation excludes potentialsavings from offsetting medical services such as bariatric surgery.
+Covering other medicalinterventions for weight loss, such as bariatric surgery, raises claims costs by 6% on the low endand 15% on the high end; theoretically, making GLP-1 coverage a more cost-effective option.Obesity andobesity-relatedconditions costthe Americanhealth care systemapproximately 910

 Page 9